vivaria/edisonrul.ing/docs/source/cards/a/anti-aircraft-flower.md

 ### Card Rulings

-●The Ignition Effect activates & resolves on the field.
+*   The Ignition Effect activates & resolves on the field.
-●Tributing 1 Insect-Type monster you control is a cost.
+*   Tributing 1 Insect-Type monster you control is a cost.
-●You can Tribute a face-down Insect-Type monster to activate Anti-Aircraft Flower's effect.
+*   You can Tribute a face-down Insect-Type monster to activate Anti-Aircraft Flower's effect.